Bandhan Bank: History

 Bandhan Bank commenced operations on August 23, 2015.
-The then Union Finance Minister, Late Shri Arun Jaitley, inaugurated the Bank in Kolkata.
+The then Union Finance Minister, Arun Jaitley, inaugurated the Bank in Kolkata.
 Its public shareholders then included International Finance Corporation; Caladium Investment Pte Ltd (the sovereign wealth fund of Singapore, an arm of GIC); and Small Industries Development Bank of India (SIDBI).

-On 27 March 2018, Bandhan Bank was listed on the bourses and became the 8th largest bank in India by market capital, on the day of listing itself.
+On 27 March 2018, Bandhan Bank was listed on the bourses and became the 8th largest bank in India by market capitalisation, on the day of its listing.
+Its shares opened at ₹487.33 on the National Stock Exchange and closed at ₹476.85; 27% over its issue price of ₹375.